AAswordman/OperitWeb/content/en/automation/autoglm-mode.md

 AutoGLM Mode is an advanced UI automation feature that gives the AI "vision" by leveraging multimodal large models.
 This allows it to understand on-screen content for smarter and more precise operations.

+> **Important Note**:
+> - When using the subagent to operate the screen, the execution speed is entirely dependent on factors such as the model's inference speed and the deployment platform.
+> - The AutoGLM logic in this software is equivalent to the official open-source logic, ensuring reliability and consistency.

 To enable and use AutoGLM Mode, follow these configuration steps.

 ### 1. Configure Your AI Brain: Model Configuration